zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

         ]
     }

-There is an array with the salary history, which is orderd by date.
+There is an array with the salary history, which is ordered by date.
 Latest salary last.
 Thus we need to compare the `salary` property of the array's last element with the search value.

 Luckily we know a bit of SQL.